-Related response efforts may involve responding to diseases, sanitation problems, contamination of food and water, behavioral health problems, damage to health and medical facilities, loss of health and medical facilities, inaccessibility of medications/treatments, the need to relocate patients/residents from hospitals and long-term care facilities, damage to medical equipment or medication supply chains, inadequate medical resources to meet demands (e.g., specialized equipment, specialized care units, transportation assets), and other issues related to health or medical areas of focus that arise.
+Related response efforts may involve responding to diseases, sanitation challenges, contamination of food and water, impacts to behavioral health, damage to health and medical facilities, loss of health and medical facilities, inaccessibility of medications/treatments, the need to relocate patients/residents from hospitals and long-term care facilities, damage to medical equipment or medication supply chains, inadequate medical resources to meet demands (e.g., specialized equipment, specialized care units, transportation assets), and other issues related to health or medical areas of focus that arise.
 Additionally, emergencies and disaster incidents may require the development and issuance of guidance to the public on how to avoid incident-related health hazards and how to gain access to health and medical care under challenging circumstances.

-- The Idaho SERT, or parts of the SERT, may be activated to address emergency or disaster incidents requiring state assistance.
+- 1. The Idaho SERT, or parts of the SERT, may be activated to address emergency or disaster incidents requiring state assistance.
 The ID-ESF #8 Annex may be activated based on incident demands.
-Once activated, state-level coordination of public health and medical services functions will be addressed by the SERT via ID-ESF #8 in direct coordination with IDHW. - 1.
+Once activated, state-level coordination of public health and medical services functions will be addressed by the SERT via ID-ESF #8 in direct coordination with IDHW. - 2.
 The Idaho SERT focuses on coordination of response and recovery actions that treat all individuals fairly and respectfully.
-Emergency operations focus on providing equal access
+Emergency operations focus on providing equitable access to opportunities and resources.
+Several factors may increase exposure and vulnerability to hazards and create variations in resources required to support engagement in each phase of an emergency or disaster incident.